Search for Pasta Recipes

 Italian pasta recipes should use the best pasta.
 In Italy there are three types of pasta: fresh homemade pasta, industrial production pasta and pasta specialties made in small batches by small factories.
 In Italy dried pasta is made by law only from durum (hard in Latin) wheat.
 I am not confident about other countries.

-I tried Ronzoni with the slogan "Ronzoni sono buoni".
-San Giorgio pasta had the slogan "People should stick together, not spaghetti".
-These manufacturers can't hold against pasta made in Italy.
+I tried Ronzoni with the slogan "Ronzoni sono buoni"; San Giorgio pasta with the slogan "People should stick together, not spaghetti".
+I was disappointed.

 The moment of truth is in the cooking.
-If pasta breaks and tears, especially noticeable in tubular pasta, like penne and rigatoni, the problem may be in the drying process.
-Another possibility, not made from totally durum wheat.
+If pasta breaks and tears, especially noticeable in tubular pasta, like penne and rigatoni, the problem may be in the drying process or not made from totally durum wheat.

 In Naples, spaghetti ca pummarola, a simple tomato sauce, is all they need.
 A quick pasta recipe like a spaghetti marinara is just fine.
 The strength is in the quality of dried pasta.
 Of course, the sauce has to be made with San Marzano tomato, a juicy, sweet with thick flesh and few seeds tomato variety.
 When Neapolitans refer to pasta it's generally spaghetti and they are red with tomato sauce.